amalzewita/Performance/README.md

-# 1969 Ford Mustang Sportsroof 200 Six Performance Performance Analysis
+# 1969 Ford Mustang Sportsroof 200 Six Performance Analysis

 This repository houses a MATLAB script dedicated to analyzing the performance of a 1969 Ford Mustang Sportsroof 200 Six.
 Key metrics such as torque, power, and gear-shifting performance are assessed for both progressive and geometric gearboxes.